zubinchopra/portaldocs/portal-sdk/generated/top-extensions-unit-test.md

 ```

-<a name="unit-test-framework-preview-configure-require-and-mocha-using-add-test-main-js-run-your-tests"></a>
+Update for your specific extension paths.

-### Run your tests
+<a name="unit-test-framework-preview-creating-a-project-from-scratch-with-visual-studio-code-runtime-configuration-run-your-tests"></a>

-Using a karmajs to host and run your tests
+#### Run your tests

-`npm run test` launches karmajs in your configured target browsers in watch mode.
+You can run your tests with `npm run test`.
+This command is specified in packages.json and will start karmajs in your configured target browser(s) in watch mode.
+This is particularly useful when used in conjunction with compile on save allowing for an efficient inner dev loop i.e dev > compile > automatic test execution, in short any change to your extension src and test project src will be automatically compiled (due to tsconfig.json setup) and then tests will automatically (due to karma.conf.js).
+The net result is real time feedback on what tests you've broken as you modifying extension code.

 Using karmajs for a single test run useful for scenarios such as running in CI